limengran98/SNHE/README.md

 # SNHE
 This repo is for source code of paper "Self-supervised Nodes-Hyperedges Embedding for Heterogeneous Information Network Learning".
 This code is referenced from [https://raw.githubusercontent.com/liun-online/HeCo](https://github.com/liun-online/HeCo), thanks to the author's contribution.
+Note: This code has not been thoroughly verified and is only for learning and communication purposes.
+Please feel free to raise any questions or suggest better solutions by contacting limengran1998@163.com.
 ## Environment Settings
 > python==3.8.5 \
 > scipy==1.6.2 \